MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 If `OnPremLineUri` is populated with an E.164 phone number, the phone number was assigned on-premises and synchronized to Microsoft 365.

-**To migrate existing Direct Routing numbers assigned online,**

-Contact your operator to migrate your numbers to Operator Connect.
-See [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory) to find your operator's website.
+**To migrate existing Direct Routing numbers assigned online to Operator Connect**, contact your operator.
+To find your operator's website, see [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
 On the agreed date and time, your operator will migrate your numbers from Direct Routing to Operator Connect.

-**To migrate Direct Routing numbers assigned on-premises,** run the following Skype for Business Server PowerShell command:
+**To migrate Direct Routing numbers assigned on-premises to Operator Connect**, run the following Skype for Business Server PowerShell command:
 >[!IMPORTANT]
 > The phone number will be out of service during the migration, so coordinate with your Operator Connect operator before you begin.